 In order to use a webhook you will need to have API documentation for the service you want to send information to or take an action with.
 You can build and test it in a campaign.
 The webhook channel has provision for all the main components you will need to build an API call to another system.
-Review our webhook tab guide for more details on how to set up your webhook.
+Review our webhook content guide for more details on how to set up your webhook.

 It is advisable to test webhooks before deploying them to your user base.
 To test a webhook create your campaign the way that you normally would and target test users.

-By clicking on options menu > Details it is possible to drill down on the details of the error:
+By clicking on Options menu > Details it is possible to drill down on the details of the error:

 If the message body is not clear enough regarding the source of the error, you should check the documentation of the API endpoint you're using.
 These typically provide an explanation of the error codes the endpoint uses as well as what they’re typically caused by.

 As a best practice, once your webhook is getting responses in the 20x response code range and working as expected it is recommended to copy its content (all the configured settings except for the message text) and save it as a template.
 This will allow you to quickly select it from the webhook tab in the campaign builder.